Navigating Mental Health Therapy for Deaf Individuals

 Resources Available for the Deaf Community

 The deaf community has many great resources that can help them succeed in life.
-From scholarships and grants to technology and support organizations, there is something for everyone.
+From scholarships and grants to technology and support organizations, there is something for everyone — including children.
+Being a deaf adolescent is no longer an insurmountable challenge, and they can grow up to live fulfilling lives.

 For those looking to further their education or access other educational materials, there are a variety of organizations like Gallaudet University, the National Association of the Deaf (NAD) and Deaf Can Do that offer specialized services and materials specifically designed for the deaf community.